 In this video, we’ll apply what we know by choosing the correct mechanism for a reaction when given the reactant, product, and reaction conditions.

 Having gone through this series, how do you feel about SN1/SN2 & E1/E2?

-After watching the series, the best way to understand if you’ve fully mastered the questions is to Test yourself!
+After watching the series, the best way to see if you've fully mastered the questions, is to test yourself!
 Try my SN1 SN2 E1 E2 Practice Quiz!
 Also, check out the printable/downloadable SN1 SN2 E1 E2 Cheat Sheet for quick reference and review.